caarlos0-graveyard/shellstyle/README.md

 - For simple conditionals, try using `&&` and `||`.
 - Prefer `printf` over `echo` (`echo` may work differently depending on platform).
 - Put `then`, `do`, etc on same line, not newline.
-- Use `.sh` be included/sourced.
-Never on executable script.
+- Use `.sh` suffix only in files to be included/sourced, never on executable scripts.
 Also, sourceables don't need to be executables.
 - Put complex one-liners of `sed`, `perl`, etc in a standalone function with a descriptive name.
-- Good idea to include `[ "$TRACE" ] && set -x`.
+- Good idea to include `test -n "$TRACE" && set -x`.
 - Design for simplicity and obvious usage.
 Remember the concept of piping.
 - Avoid option flags and parsing, try optional environment variables instead.
 - In large systems or for any CLI commands, add a description to functions.